Chelsey is an Undergraduate student at the University of Central Florida, where they are pursuing a Bachelors in English Literature.

-I thought I was in love once, but I was merely afraid of being alone.
+I thought I was in love once, but I was only afraid of being alone.

 We were seventeen when she asked, “What do you think about before you fall asleep?”

-I did not pause to wonder if she expected sheep or “You, of course, darling.”
+I did not pause to wonder if she expected sheep or “You, of course, baby.”

 I told her the truth; I thought my mother’s God was deaf because he never seemed to hear me.

 I thought about how I wished it’d take me.